-Hypotheses and predicted results (4 x 5 points each) - Forming testable hypotheses is a critical skill for every scientist.
+Hypotheses and predicted results - Forming testable hypotheses is a critical skill for every scientist.
 An equally important skill is extending these hypotheses to predicted results.
 Thinking about results and what they mean before actual experimentation is an important transition in scientific thinking.
 Waiting until during or after the experiment is too late to consider the impact of your experiment!
 Prior to specific labs students will turn in typed hypotheses, predicted results, and a brief sentence on what each result means.
 This should include both positive and negative experimental outcomes.

-Figures (3 x 25 points each) - A picture is worth a thousand words.
+Figures - A picture is worth a thousand words.
 Properly formed figures should be able to stand alone and support your conclusion.
 Any reader should be able to look at a figure and clearly understand your experiment and analysis without additional text.
 Creation of such figures can take as long, or longer, than writing an actual report.
 Figure creation will be one of the centerpieces of the lab experience.

-Experimental Plan (30 points) - This lab sequence will include a group self-designed experiment.
+Experimental Plan - This lab sequence will include a group self-designed experiment.
 Significant planning, hypothesis formation, and predicted results are expected prior to starting experimentation.
 These plans will clearly layout: hypotheses, predicted results, and what each result means; reagents and instrumentation needed; and a clear procedure.

-Final presentation (100 points) - On the final day of lab students will present the results of their self-designed experiments to the rest of the class.
+Final presentation - On the final day of lab students will present the results of their self-designed experiments to the rest of the class.
 These presentations will take place in the oral format and last 10-12 minutes, followed by 5 minutes of questions.
 Each presentation should cover hypotheses, predicted results, raw data, analysis, and conclusions.

-Lab participation (25 points) - Much of lab work is completed in teams in both industry and academia.
+Lab participation - Much of lab work is completed in teams in both industry and academia.
 Students must be active, contributing members of their team to earn all possible points.